abstractmachine/head-media-design-oculus/03_xr/readme.md

 The problem is that we have not activated the "virtual reality" mode in our game.
 Therefore, Oculus considers that Unity sent us a traditional game that needs to be played on a flatscreen TV.
 So it builds a flatscreen TV for you inside your headset.
 Maybe watching flatscreen televisions is just training for our ~~future~~ present dystopic hellscape, but it's probably not what you wanted.

 ### XR Plugin
 We need to activate the special "virtual reality mode" inside your Unity project.
-Open the menu `Edit` > `Project Settings`, find the `XR Plugin Management` section and select `Install XR Plugin Management`.
+Open the menu `Edit` > `Project Settings`, find the (highlight:blue text:`XR Plugin Management`) section and select (highlight:orange text:`XR Plugin Management`).

 ![Unity Settings Install XR Plugin](unity-settings-xr-plugin.png)

-Once the plugin has been installed, select the `Android` (cf. little robot icon) tab inside this tool and activate the `Oculus` option.
+Once the plugin has been installed, select the (highlight:green text:`Android`) (cf. little robot icon) tab inside this tool and activate the (highlight:sky text:`Oculus`) option.

 ![Unity Settings Oculus](unity-settings-android-oculus.png)